alphagov/notifications-admin/README.md

 # continuously run js tests
 npm run test-watch

+# debug a js test in chrome
+npm run debug --test=[name of test file]
 ```

 To run a specific JavaScript test, you'll need to copy the full command from `package.json`.